sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 operation, where the output is distinguishable from random.

-It is essential that the public key is generated correctly when the initial key generation is performed.
+It is essential that the public key is generated correctly when the initial key generation is performed and expanded.
 Lattice public keys are a lattice and a secret hidden by an error term; if additional error can be introduced into the public key generation stage, then the success of decapsulation can reveal enough of the secret that successive queries determine the private key.
 Notably, this means a public key can be 'poisoned' such that a future adversary can recover the private key even though it will appear correct in normal usage.

+Per the analysis of the final {{FIPS 203}} in Sophie Schmieg’s [KEMMY24], a strictly compliant instantiation of ML-KEM is LEAK-BIND-K-PK-secure and LEAK-BIND-K-CT-secure when using the expanded key format, but not MAL-BIND-K-PK-secure nor MAL-BIND-K-CT-secure.
+This means that the computed shared secret binds to the encapsulation key used to compute it against a malicious adversary that has access to leaked, honestly-generated key material but is not capable of manufacturing maliciously generated keypairs.
+This binding to the encapsulation key broadly protects against re-encapsulation attacks but not completely.

+Using the 64-byte seed format provides a step up in binding security by mitigating an attack enabled by the hash of the public key stored in the expanded private key format, providing MAL-BIND-K-CT security and LEAK-BIND-K-PK security.

+If you using the 64-byte seed format for key pairs in a higher protocol, including the shared secret in the protocol KDF with the expanded public key to also bind to the public ciphertext, as the shared secret is doing that for you.
+If you can't enforce use of the 64-byte seed format everywhere, also including the ciphertext in your protocol KDF can help enforce that the protocol key material that is the image of the protocol KDF is independent from every shared secret, public key, and ciphertext used, each time.

 # IANA Considerations